Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 6. Purchasing a home

-A high score generally means a lower interest rate, which can potentially be thousands in savings over the course of years.
+A high score generally means a lower interest rate, which can potentially be thousands in savings.
 The lower your credit score, the higher your interest rate.

 7. Launching a business

 If you have your eyes set on starting your own business one day, you may want to make sure your credit score is in good shape.